-- Question: Why didn't you need to key in the COST and PRICE in the MU%P menu, as you did in the MU%C menu? - Answer: Because the COST and PRICE in the MU%P menu are the same variables as in the MU%C menu!
-These are shared variables, and since you had already stored the 12 and the 15 in COST and PRICE, respectively, those values are still there, ready to be used to calculate either MEC or MEP.
+Question: Why didn't you need to key in the COST and FRICE in the MU%P menu, as you did in the MU%C menu?

+Answer: Because the COST and PROF in the MU%P menu are the same variables as in the MU%C menu!
+These are shared variables, and since you had already stored the 12 and the 15 in the COST and PROF registers, respectively, those values are still there, ready to be used to calculate either MRC or MRP.